 During my visit, I opted to take the roughly two-mile hike that passes all eight of the waterfalls in the park.
 This hike starts from the top of Bushkill Falls, and I opted to hike it in a clockwise direction.

 Start by hiking to the base of Bushkill Falls.
-Seeing this waterfalls from above is impressive, but the best viewpoint, in my opinion, is from the boardwalk near the base of the falls.
-Once you’ve had your fill of Bushkill Falls (the trails circles back around to the top of this waterfall, so you’ll be able to enjoy it again at the end), start hiking down the steps along Little Bushkill Creek.
+Seeing this waterfall from above is impressive, but the best viewpoint, in my opinion, is from the boardwalk near the base of the falls.
+Once you’ve had your fill of Bushkill Falls (the trail circles back around to the top of this waterfall, so you’ll be able to enjoy it again at the end), start hiking down the steps along Little Bushkill Creek.

 As you hike, you’ll pass above and along Lower Gorge Falls as it cascades down the mountain.
 While this waterfall is quite large in size, it features several drops, which makes it not as impressive as some of the others in the park.

 The trail continues down the gorge towards the confluence of Little Bushkill Creek and Pond Run Creek.

 While the area along Pond Run Creek isn’t nearly as high trafficked as the main waterfall, there are four beautiful waterfalls along this waterway, including three that are quite impressive.
 So don’t miss the chance to hike along this creek.

 The trail crosses Pond Run Creek and follows it upstream on the left bank.
 The first half of the hike up the stream is along a rocky, but fairly easy dirt trail.
 While not as polished as the boardwalks around the main waterfall, this is a fairly easy trail for anyone that is used to hiking typical trails in the Poconos.

 After about 10 minutes of hiking, the boardwalks return, which is your indication that the waterfalls on the creek are coming up.